 Great attention to sacred things is manifestation by the people.
-The prayer-meetings, which used to be so very thinly attended, are now held, not once a-week, but every evening, and are crowded till there is not room enough for all.
+The prayer meetings, which used to be so very thinly attended, are now held, not once a week, but every evening, and are crowded till there is not room enough for all.
 The United Presbyterian and Free Church ministers are co-operating harmoniously, presiding at the meetings on alternate evenings.
 The gladness of the praises of the assemblies, and their seriousness in prayer, are exceedingly impressive.
-I visited several in their own homes, and had no reason to doubt that the Lord had wrought in them a saving change.
+I visited several in their own homes and had no reason to doubt that the Lord had wrought in them a saving change.
 Some, who had been notable for everything that is evil, have been brought under great concern, and are now clothed, and in their right mind.
 There is a great Revival also in the hearts of God's own children—great love between Christians of various denominations; and a marked change upon the morality of the people.
 The Saturday night, which used to be a time of great disturbance and riot, is now, as the people say, like a Sabbath, and some of the public-houses are complaining that they have no custom.-Mr. Rowan at the Glasgow Daily Meeting.

-From 'The Revival Newspaper,' Volume i. p124.The number of apparent conversions is very great.
+The number of apparent conversions is very great.
 The ministers of the place state that not a day passes without some being brought to see their lost state by nature.
-From 'The Revival Newspaper,' Volume i. p182.